-Breitling has just informed the press that it is updating its trendy SuperOcean line of diving watches.
-According to their press release, the new Breitling SuperOcean 42 Mariner Blue will be, as usual, issued as a limited edition model and will feature a new Mariner Blue color scheme.
+Breitling has updated its trendy SuperOcean line of diving tools.
+According to their press release, the 2013 Breitling SuperOcean 42 Mariner Blue will be, as usual, issued as a limited edition model and will feature a new Mariner Blue color scheme.

 The new watch, too, comes in a massive stainless steel body 42 millimeters in diameter, features the same layout of its dial with 8 bold Arabic numerals, three luminous hour markers at 6, 9 and 12 o’clock, and a small date aperture at 3 hours.

-All three hands of the diver are covered with a generous amount of Superluminova, while the indices are accompanied by 12 rectangular dots on the inner bezel flange.
+All three hands are covered with a generous amount of Superluminova, while the indices are accompanied by 12 rectangular dots on the inner bezel flange.

-Thanks to the chosen color scheme, the watch is very easy to read even in twilight, although the luminous compound that most European watchmakers seem to love so much, is still no match for the good old set of tritium tubes.
+Thanks to the chosen color scheme, the dial is easy to read even in twilight, although the luminous compound that most European watchmakers love so much, is still no match for the good old set of tritium tubes.

 The SuperOcean 42 Mariner Blue sports the same Breitling caliber 17 automatic movement.
-Based on the well-known ETA 2824-2 ebauche, the movement comprises carefully selected parts that allow the mechanism to pass strict tests set by the Swiss authority COSC and thus qualify as a chronometer, meaning that it is not only as accurate as M16, but is also as reliable as an AK-47: a combination of qualities that a pro diver really needs.
+Based on the well-known ETA 2824-2 blank caliber, the mechanism comprises carefully selected parts that allow the mechanism to pass strict tests set by the Swiss authority COSC and thus qualify as a chronometer, meaning that it is not only as accurate as an M16 but is also as reliable as an AK-47: a combination of qualities that a pro diver needs.

 I can’t give you any information regarding the new model’s pricing, but the watch will probably be offered at an MSRP of some $3500, which is quite okay for a model limited to just 2000 numbered pieces.